di-debug/Shopify-Clone/README.md

 ## My Learnings
 -  Learned to create and use css variables in this project.
--  Learned to clone website using Tilwind css.
+-  Learned to clone website using Tailwind css.
 -  Learned to used inline tailwind css elements and hover effect.